samdoran/ansible-role-elasticsearch/README.md

 **es_cluster_name**    Name of the cluster (Default: elasticsearch)

+**es_multicast_hosts**      A comma separated list of hosts to contact for discovery -- when defined disables unicast.

 **es_multicast_ip**      Multicast address used for ES node discovery (Default: 224.2.2.4)

 **es_multicast_port**    Multicast port used for ES node discovery (Default: 54328)